Notre Dame vs. Clemson odds, prediction, betting trends for 2020 ACC championship - Up News Info

 Clemson (9-1) is looking for a sixth straight ACC championship, and they need this one to make the College Football Playoff.
 Of course, Trevor Lawrence missed the last matchup after testing positive for COVID-19.

-The stakes are huge, and it’s a largest spotlight yet for the ACC championship game.
+The stakes are huge, and it’s the largest spotlight yet for the ACC championship game.

 Here’s everything to know about betting on Notre Dame vs. Clemson, including updated odds, trends and our prediction for the 2020 ACC championship game.